All Episodes

 I also want to thank.

-All right, that was the epic I mean, and really historic.
+I mean, and really historic.

-I can't really tell you what a dramatic shift and change has occurred.
+I can't really tell you what a dramatic shift and change has occurred with the relationship between the United States of America and Israel.

 And I think the bigger story is what I got to in my interview with the Prime Minister, which I want to play here.

-Uh this was yesterday at Blair House.
+This was yesterday at Blair House.

-I watched yesterday, and what I said on television last night is this is history in the making.
+I watched yesterday, and what I said on television last night is, this is history in the making.

 I thought it was very profound.